dszvivian/ZeroElo/algorithms.md

 - Evaluate Position based on the Pieces Present

-#Algorithms according to function Name:
+## Algorithms according to function Name:

+    - Whole point is to calculate how bad is the oppenents position
     - Calculating position:
         - can be found in: evaluate.py-->calculatePosition(board:chess.Board,color:bool)
         - First i set the value for each piece in the Board